 - 2 tbsp. olive oil

 - Prepare your veggies by chopping them all into bite size chunks (Don't chop the carrots, you can put those in whole).Put all your veggies in a large pot with 1 tablespoon olive oil, and all your spices.
 Cook until onions begin to get soft.
 Stir constantly.
 Once finished, pour the veggies into your crock pot.
 Keep that pot handy for the bison.

-Place the bison on a stable work surface.
+- Place the bison on a stable work surface.
 Cut into bite sized chunks.

-- Put the bison in the same pot you just cooked your veggies in (Don't wash the pot first as this will help to add some flavor to the meat).To the meat, add 1 tabelspoon olive oil, flour, vinegar and honey.
+- Put the bison in the same pot you just cooked your veggies in (Don't wash the pot first as this will help to add some flavor to the meat).To the meat, add 1 tablespoon olive oil, flour, vinegar and honey.
 Cook, stirring constantly until most of the meat is browned.
 Remember, you're not trying to actually cook the meat here.
 Just get the outside a bit brown.
 It will cook completely in the slow cooker.

-Place your meat mixture in the slow cooker with your veggies.
+- Place your meat mixture in the slow cooker with your veggies.
 Add the veggie broth, and turn on your slow cooker.